Surafel109/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
-Write a script that prints “Hello, World”
+Write a script that displays a confused smiley "(Ôo)